MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 1. placeholder
 2. placeholder

-#### What happens to the tasks feature in StaffHub?
+#### What happens to the tasks feature in StaffHub?-FOLLOWUP

 Tasks migration isn't supported and tasks won't be moved to Teams.
-Teams has its own task management app that we encourage you to use moving forward.
+We're committed to delivering a superior user experience and bringing the unique capabilities of StaffHub to Teams.

 #### Can I use StaffHub flow templates with Teams?